SDSP-github/SDSP-Documents/SDSP-PF-SDK/Readme.md

 Install hardware into PC and ensure that PolarFire Driver is installed and the board can be seen in device manager as a working board.
 # Installing required software
 1. To build software in windows, we support [Visual Studio](https://visualstudio.microsoft.com/)
 1. We use [CMake](https://cmake.org/) extensively in our documentation and it is required  to install it.
-After installation, ensure that cmake is added to the [windows path](https://www.sundancedsp.com/introducing-the-fmc-mipi-6/).
+   After installation, ensure that cmake is added to the [windows path](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
 CMake by default is installed in ```C:\Program Files\CMake\bin``` and this folder should be added to the windows path.
-1. It is also recommended to install [vcpkg](https://vcpkg.io/en/) for advanced package management.
+2. It is also recommended to install [vcpkg](https://vcpkg.io/en/) for advanced package management.
+   To install vcpks, follow step 1 in this documentation: [Set up vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-cmd)
    After downloading and installing this package manager, set ```VCPKG_ROOT``` environment variable to point to the folder that this package manager is installed.

    For example, if the vcpkg is installed in ```d:\Local\vcpkg``` the environmental variable can se set using this command in command prompt window: ```setx VCPKG_ROOT d:\Local\vcpkg```
 ## Check installed software.